Just another WordPress site

 HABITAT:

 Phragmites thrives in wetlands, as well as in disturbed and degraded soils.
-They often establish along roadsides, ditches or dredged areas.
-They can tolerate salt water and a pH range of 3.7-9.
-Both native and nonnative strains of phragmites occur, although the native variety is quite uncommon in western New York.
+It often establishes along roadsides, ditches or dredged areas.
+Phragmites can tolerate salt water and a pH range of 3.7-9.
+Both native and nonnative strains of Phragmites occur, although the native variety is quite uncommon in western New York.

 THREAT: